pixelEDI/teaclock/README.md

 A tea timer for preparing your perfect tea
 <img src="https://github.com/pixelEDI/teaclock/blob/8353ea8434944ba63061e76e441f0206d0352ffc/teaclock.jpg" width="400">

+## Function
+1 Button 3 Functions:
+- Short press (between 50 and 200 ms): +30 seconds on Timer
+- Medium press (between 250 and 900 ms): -30 seconds on Timer
+- Long press (more than 950 ms): Timer Start

+When the timer ends, the piezo buzzer sounds 10 times and you can enjoy your perfectly timed tea.

 ## Hardware
 - For this project we used an ATtiny45.
 - TM1637 4 Digit 7-Segment Display Module